huijuechen/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Ways of communication: study on two explanation of immutability
+title: Ways of communication - study on two explanation of immutability
 ---
 From the DSCI 542 lecture, David Laing provided two examples of explanation of immutability in Python.
 Below were my thoughts on the comparison: